-Right now in America, 118,000 people are waiting for an organ.
+Right now in America, nearly 119,000 people are waiting for an organ.
 Each day, 22 people die waiting.
 Another person is added to the waiting list every 10 minutes.

 Many of you have been following the story of 5 On Your Side anchor Anne Allred, who recently received a life-saving kidney donation from one of her lifelong friends after developing Atypical Hemolytic Uremic Syndrome during pregnancy.